- Installing OceanKTV

 You can view the following details of each import task in Import history:

 - Task name: Import tasks are named after the import date and time.

 - Path: the source file path

-- Import items: the number of songs really imported
+- Imported items: the number of the imported songs

-- Total items: the number of songs selected for the import task
+- Total items: the number of the selected songs

 - Complete: the import task is complete